jigish/slate/README.md

 ### The `bind` Directive ###

-The `bind` directive follows the following format (tokens may be separated by any number of spaces):
+The `bind` directive follows one of the following formats (tokens may be separated by any number of spaces):

     bind key:modifiers operation parameter+
+    bind key:modal-key operation parameter+

 #### Key ####

-key is a reference to a key on the keyboard.
+`key` is a reference to a key on the keyboard.
 See Allowed Keys for a complete list.
 For example: the `s` key would simply be `s` while the `1` key on the number pad would be `pad1`.

 #### Modifiers ####

-modifiers is a comma or semicolon separated list of standard modifier keys.
+`modifiers` is a comma or semicolon separated list of standard modifier keys.
 Allowed modifiers are:

 * Control: `ctrl`
 * Option/Alt: `alt`